yosh-401-advanced-javascript/seattle-javascript-401d31/week-02/lab-10-stack-queue/README.md

 # white board problems
 * write a function for determining if a string has matching parentheses
-* wrate a function to determine if a string is a palindrome
+* write a function to determine if a string is a palindrome